-- progression to the new Degree Apprenticeship in Manufacturing Engineering at Level 6 - progression to the Higher Apprenticeship framework for Advanced Manufacturing at Level 6 employment as a technician in rail engineering in a variety of job roles and functions (see job roles)
+- progression to the new Degree Apprenticeship in Manufacturing Engineering at Level 6 - progression to the Higher Apprenticeship framework for Advanced Manufacturing atLevel 6 employment as a technician in rail engineering in a variety of job roles and functions (see job roles)

 This Apprenticeship provides excellent preparation towards professional registration as an Engineering Technician and progression to Incorporated Engineer registration via the Degree Apprenticeship or Level 6 frameworks (Mechanical or Electrical/Electronics pathways).
-It may also, where appropriate, provide progression to a range of honours degrees nationalcareersservice.direct.gov.uk/advice/planning/jo bfamily/Pages/manufactureandengineering.aspx
+It may also, where appropriate, provide progression to a range of honours degrees nationalcareersservice.direct.gov.uk/advice/planning/jo bfamily/Pages/manufactureandengineering.aspx pathway provides the necessary skills, knowledge and experience to allow apprentices to apply for Engineering Technician status within their institutions.
+The apprenticeship does not confer automatic membership of any of these institutions as an Engineering Technician.
+Apprentices are free to apply to the institution of their choice and engage the process of registration.
+Please note each institution will charge a registration fee, details of these are available through the weblinks below.

-To further assist apprentices plan their careers we recommend they visit the following websites:
+To further assist apprentices plan their careers we recommend they visit the following websites: www.ucas.ac.uk/